MBARI-BOG/MBARI-BOG-18Sv9-metabarcoding-pcr-protocol/MBARI-BOG-18Sv9-metabarcoding-pcr-protocol.md

 ### Preparation

 #### BEFORE STARTING
-Disinfect work surfaces with 10% bleach, followed by 70% ethanol, then RNase Away and disinfect micropipettes with RNase Away.
-UV micropipettes, molecular grade water, and tube racks for 20 minutes prior to starting protocol.
+Disinfect work surfaces with 10% bleach, followed by 70% ethanol, then RNase Away and disinfect pipettes with RNase Away.
+UV pipettes, molecular grade water, and tube racks for 20 minutes prior to starting protocol.

 ### PCR